SM Entertainment: 2005–2010: Expansion and international artists

 In 2005, Kim Young-min became the company's third CEO, under whom several artists debuted with a view to promoting outside of South Korea.
 Artists produced by SM during this period included Chinese-born soloist Zhang Liyin (2006), Japanese-language soloist J-Min (2007), Girls' Generation (2007), Shinee (2008), and f(x) (2009).
-In April 2008, SM debuted a Mandarin-language sub-unit of Super Junior, named Super Junior-M. In October 2008, SM announced plans for BoA's debut in the American market, under a newly formed subsidiary label named SM Entertainment USA.
+In April 2008, SM debuted a Mandarin-language sub-unit of Super Junior, named Super Junior-M. In September 2008, SM announced plans for BoA's debut in the American market, under a newly formed subsidiary label named SM Entertainment USA.

+From 2007–2009, SM consecutively debuted Girls' Generation, Shinee, and f(x) (pictured left to right).

 In May 2008, the SM Art Company opened under co-CEO Pyo In-bong, with a focus on producing theatrical works.
 The company's first venture was a production of the American musical comedy Xanadu, starring Super Junior members Heechul and Kangin.

 2010–2012: Joint and further ventures

 In February 2010, after two decades on SM's board of directors, founder Lee Soo-man resigned from his position in order to "focus more energy on SM's overseas business, new business management, and artist development."
 In March of the same year, KMP Holdings was established as a joint venture between SM, YG Entertainment, JYP Entertainment, Star Empire, Medialine, CAN Entertainment, and Music Factory.
 The firm's first release from SM was Super Junior's fifth studio album, Mr. Simple, which marked the end of SM's self-distribution.
-In May, SM announced its highest ever first quarter operating profits, at KR, up 471% from the same period the previous year.
-Gross revenue was reported at KR, a 58% increase on the previous year.

 In April 2011, SM, YG, JYP, KeyEast, AMENT, and Star J Entertainment came together to form United Asia Management, a joint investment agency geared towards advancing Asian music worldwide.
 That August, SM joined with Thai media company TrueVisions to create an international joint venture, SM True.